mscottsewell/Power-BI-D365-Sales/README.md

 These report templates are built to demonstrate using Power BI to report on Opportunities in Dynamics 365 CE Sales.

-These templates are intended to be idea generators and examples of Power BI features that you can 'steal' to make your own reports shine.
-Few organizations will find them complete enough to use without some modification/expansion.
+These templates are intended to be easy to deploy examples of Dataverse Data Modeling for Power BI - and highlight some Power BI features that you can 'steal' to make your own reports shine.

-The data model of the report follows best-practices from my documentation: [Power BI modeling guidance for Power Platform.](https://learn.microsoft.com/en-us/power-bi/guidance/powerbi-modeling-guidance-for-power-platform)
+The data model of the report follows best-practices from my documentation: [Power BI modeling guidance for Power Platform.](https://learn.microsoft.com/en-us/power-bi/guidance/powerbi-modeling-guidance-for-power-platform) I would encourage you to use that document as a companion piece to understanding some of the approaches used in the design of this report.

 ## Quick Demo
 ![Sales Report](https://user-images.githubusercontent.com/6276300/199860167-026229c5-8a73-4cad-907c-763dfc49eeef.gif)